pyoscx/scenariogeneration/docu/Documentation.md

     - 'parameter' - will give the parameters and their value in the filename (this will endup in very long names if alot of parameters are used)

+    - 'parameter_no_lists' - will give parameter and their value, except if the value is a list, then an integrer will be set instead (like numerical)

 - *number_of_parallel_writings*: an integrer that will tell how many parallel processes should be used to write the xml files.

 # Useful Links